KENKUN-1031/KENKUN-1031/README.md

 - 👋 Hi, I’m @KENKUN-1031, I'm an High School Student in Japan.
 I can speak both English and Japanese.
 - 👀 I’m interested in Computer Secutiry, White Hacker, and Programming.
-- 🌱 I’m currently learning Python, HTML, CSS, JavaScript, Java, PHP, Vue, and Excel.
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript, Java, Vue, and Rust(studying).
 - 📫 How to reach me -

 <!---